 The single biggest cause is family breakdown, which was a factor in almost half of youth homelessness cases last year.
 This is where young people are unable to continue living with their parents or care-givers for reasons such as conflict, violence and sexual abuse.
 Watch Arabella and Abu's stories to hear how family breakdown can lead to a young person becoming homeless.

 Personal problems such as mental health difficulties or substance abuse issues can leave young people more vulnerable to becoming homeless.
 And once young people fall into homelessness, these problems are more likely to become more acute.
-Young people from certain backgrounds are also more likely to fall victim to homelessness, with care leavers, refugees, and young people involved in the criminal justice system all more at risk.
+Young people from certain backgrounds are also more likely to fall victim to homelessness, with care leavers, refugees, and young people in the criminal justice system more at risk.

 Various social problems can also lead to homelessness: low incomes, unemployment, lack of education and training and housing shortages can all play a part.
 Welfare cuts can worsen the situation, with many young people using homelessness services potentially being hit by proposals to end automatic housing support.

 For independent facts on the causes of poverty and disadvantage, including homelessness, go to The Joseph Rowntree Foundation.

-For more information, help and guidance on homelessness, go to Shelter.
+For more information, help and guidance on homelessness, check out Shelter.